karlnapf/shogun-wiki/Wu-Lin.md

 I also wrote optimizers used in stochastic variational inference.

 ### Ask Him About:
- * Gaussian Processes && Dirichlet Processes
+ * Gaussian Processes and Dirichlet Processes
  * Probabilistic Topic Models (eg, LDA, CTM)
  * Inference for Covaraiance Matrix
  * Stochastic Optimizers in Shogun